 The Society availed of £50 million of Term Funding Scheme money in February 2018.
-In October 2021, the Society rolled this funding into the Term Funding Scheme with additional incentives for SMEs.
+In October 2021, the Society rolled this funding for a further four year period into the Term Funding Scheme with additional incentives for SMEs.
 Under these schemes the Bank of England provides funding to banks and building societies at close to Bank of England base rate to encourage lending.